Library of American Landscape History

 A new introduction to the text provides a historical backdrop to Cleveland’s concern that ill-considered layouts for communities along the rapidly developing rail lines of the Midwest and Great Plains would negatively affect what he saw as the future of American civilization.
 Daniel J. Nadenicek and Lance M. Neckar explicate Cleveland’s text, analyzing his innovative approach to design and planning and its influence on the profession.
 They also examine the intriguing, rarely studied Essay on Forest Planting on the Great Plains, the second part of the original book, discussing the pragmatic and philosophical forces that inspired its writing.
 The introduction provides an overview of Cleveland’s career, from his formative Unitarian roots in Lancaster, Massachusetts, through his designs for Highland Park in Illinois, the South Parks system in Chicago, and, in his later years, the Minneapolis park system.

 “The reprint and its perceptive introduction should help landscape historians give Cleveland the recognition he rightly deserves as one of America’s foremost pioneering landscape architects.”

 About the Authors

 H. W. S. Cleveland

-DANIEL J. NADENICEK is dean of the University of Georgia’s College of Environment and Design and holds the Constance Knowles Draper Chair in Environmental Design.
-Nadenicek’s other publications include more than ninety articles, reviews, reports, and proceedings in the areas of historic preservation, landscape history, and urban design.
+Daniel J. Nadenicek is dean of the University of Georgia’s College of Environment and Design and holds the Constance Knowles Draper Chair in Environmental Design.
+Nadenicek’s publications include more than ninety articles, reviews, reports, and proceedings in the areas of historic preservation, landscape history, and urban design.
 He is writing a book for LALH about the conservation work of Frederick Billings, financier and president of the Northern Pacific Railway.